Palliative Medicine Program

 Palliative Care is provided by a team of doctors, nurses and other specialists who work with a patient’s health care providers to provide an extra layer of support.

-In Spring of 2014, Banner Health will open its first Acute Palliative Care Unit (APCU) at Banner Good Samaritan Medical Center.
+In Spring of 2014, Banner Health opened its first Acute Palliative Care Unit (APCU) at Banner – University Medical Center Phoenix.

-For more information on the Palliative Medicine Program at Banner Good Samaritan Medical Center or to schedule an appointment to speak with a program representative, please call the Palliative Medicine office.
+For more information on the Palliative Medicine Program at Banner – University Medical Center Phoenix or to schedule an appointment to speak with a program representative, please call the Palliative Medicine office.

 Phone: (602) 839-5843